 Unless specifically indicated, cymbals are not included in drum set purchases.
 Again, many images you see will show the set with cymbals, but that does not mean they are included.
-When starting out, you will need a set of hi hats, a ride cymbal, and a crash cymbal.
+You will need a set of hi-hats, a ride cymbal, and a crash cymbal when starting.
 These can be purchased in boxed sets for better value.
-Some budget starter drum sets do include a basic cymbal set up, but more often then not, these do not sound great and are often the first thing to be upgraded.
+Some budget starter drum sets include a basic cymbal setup, but these do not sound great and are often the first thing to be upgraded.
 You'll find out quickly that if it sounds nasty, you don't want to hit it!
-Cymbal box sets are great value, but can add up to $300+ to the cost of your drum set.
-Most cymbal box sets come with a ride cymbal, crash cymbal and a set of hi hats.
+Cymbal box sets are great value but can add up to $300+ to the cost of your drum set.
+Most cymbal box sets come with a ride cymbal, crash cymbal, and a set of hi-hats.
 Some, however, have a combined crash/ride cymbal which is just one cymbal for both functions, so it is important to read the contents carefully.
-It is also prudent to check that you have enough stands in your hardware pack to mount all cymbals, particularly when some box sets offer additional "free" cymbals.
-The bottom line here is that it is very important to allow for a good cymbal set in your overall budget.
-Don't spend your entire budget on the drums, and end up hating your cymbal set!
+It is also prudent to check that you have enough stands in your hardware pack to mount all cymbals, particularly when some box sets offer additional free cymbals.
+The bottom line here is that it is essential to allow for a good cymbal set in your overall budget.
+Don't spend your entire budget on the drums and end up hating your cymbal set!
 Cheap cymbals are cheap for a reason.

 The seat that drummers sit on is called a throne.
 Again, unless specifically indicated, these are not included with your drum set purchase.
-Don't skimp here - a comfortable and supportive throne can be one of the most important items of drum hardware you can buy.
-Many consumers forgo the throne purchase to save money, thinking that a household seat or stool will make do.
+Don't skimp here!
+A comfortable and supportive throne can be one of the most important drum hardware items you can buy.
+Many consumers forgo the throne purchase to save money, thinking that a household seat or stool will do.
 This is not the case.
 Drum thrones need to be height adjustable, and the legs are designed to not interfere with the positioning of the foot pedals.
-Drum Ambition members can check out our Special Feature videos on posture and positioning for more information on this.
+If you are not comfortable or well supported, it can affect your technique and lead to physical pain.

-Unless you have pre arranged otherwise with your retailer, your drum set will come boxed for self assembly.
+Your drum set will come boxed for self-assembly.
 By assembly, we mean fitting the drum heads, attaching necessary bolts, and tuning the drums.
-Some bricks and mortar retail stores can arrange to ship your set assembled, but most online stores do not offer this option.
-There is normally a premium for this, as it involves assembly time, and more shipped boxes, which means more cost.
+Some physical retail stores can arrange to ship your set assembled, but most online stores do not offer this option.
+There is normally a premium for this, as it involves assembly time and more shipped boxes, which means more cost.
 It's not particularly difficult to assemble a drum set since most come with instructions.
-However, unless you are experienced, the tuning of the set can be difficult.
-There are many online videos that can help you with this.
+However, unless you are experienced, the tuning can be difficult.

-Some basic starter packages will also include a pair of drum sticks, but these are normally cheap, unbranded sticks.
-It's extremely annoying to receive your drums and not have the sticks to hit them with!
-Click here for guidance on stick selection.
-Sound control products such as mute pads, tone rings and tone control gels are extra.
+Some basic starter packages will also include a pair of drum sticks, but these are normally cheap unbranded sticks.
+They don't normally last too long, so it's best to buy a good pair of sticks from a reputable brand.
+Many sets don't have sticks at all, which can be extremely annoying if you are unprepared for this.
+Sound control products such as mute pads, tone rings, and tone control gels are extra.
 You can find guidance on these products here.